chelseanelson/final-project-2-chelseanelson/README.md

 `Nelson_Chelsea_final_report.html` for a complete overview of my project, from start to finish.

-If you would just like a quicker overview of the main insights generated from my project, I would recommend reading through `Nelson_Chelsea_executive_summary.html` as that is a short executive summary of all the work and insights that I gained from my work.
+If you would like an even a quicker overview of the main insights generated from my project, I would recommend reading through `Nelson_Chelsea_executive_summary.html` as that is a short executive summary of all the work and insights that I gained from my work.